home-assistant/home-assistant.io/source/_docs/configuration/basic.markdown

   required: false
   type: string
 external_url:
-  description: The URL that Home Assistant is available on from the internet.
+  description: "The URL that Home Assistant is available on from the internet.
 For example: `https://example.duckdns.org:8123`.
-Note that this setting may only contain a protocol, hostname and port; using a path is not supported.
+Note that this setting may only contain a protocol, hostname and port; using a path is not supported."
   required: false
   type: string
 internal_url:
-  description: The URL that Home Assistant is available on from your local network.
+  description: "The URL that Home Assistant is available on from your local network.
 For example: `http://homeassistant.local:8123`.
-Note that this setting may only contain a protocol, hostname and port; using a path is not supported.
+Note that this setting may only contain a protocol, hostname and port; using a path is not supported."
   required: false
   type: string
 customize: